Draktir/Boxel-client/README.md

 License
 ------------
-This repository and its code are licensed under the BSD 3-Clause license, which can be found [here](https://github.com/VerizonCraft/Boxel-client/blob/master/LICENSE.txt).
+This repository and its code are licensed under a BSD 3-Clause license, which can be found [here](https://github.com/VerizonCraft/Boxel-client/blob/master/LICENSE.txt).